Skip to main content

 Six steps to a fair smart-energy transition

 The smart energy transition is a shift in the national pattern of electricity use, so that we use most at the times when cheaper, greener renewable electricity is being generated.
-Smart technology makes this possible by allowing devices like heat pumps, electric vehicles and night storage heaters – which all use a lot of power – to be turned on remotely when the electricity is cheap.
+Smart technology makes this possible by allowing devices like heat pumps, electric vehicles and night storage heaters to be turned on remotely when the electricity is cheap.

 Pulling down these barriers is critical.
 Without intervention, the smart energy transition risks deepening inequality—benefiting wealthier households while leaving others behind.
-It can cost less to charge an electric car than to run a night storage heater, for example.
+Charging an electric car costs less per unit of power than running a night storage heater, for example.

-- Long-term funding for local energy advice organisations
+3. Create long-term funding for local energy advice organisations.

-- Training, resources and ongoing support for smart energy advisors
+4. Develop training, resources and ongoing support for smart energy advisors.

 Fix broken meters promptly